Officer Craig Story—End of Watch: January 13, 2010

 Officer Craig Story (1975-2010)

-Craig joined the Arlington Police Department in May 2022.
-He was a Field Training Officer who trained nearly 15 new police recruits over two years.
-He was also a member of the Tactical Unit before joining the Traffic Unit as a motorcycle officer in October 2009.
-Officer Story was nominated as East District Officer of the Year in 2005 and Employee of the Month in July 2009.
-He also had 19 commendations.
+Craig Story (1975–2010), a native of Wichita Falls, joined the Arlington Police Department in 2002.
+He served as a Field Training Officer and a member of the Tactical Unit before joining the Traffic Unit as a motorcycle officer in 2009.
+During his distinguished career, he earned 19 commendations and was a nominee for East District Officer of the Year.

-The community held a candlelight vigil a few days later.
-Memorial services were held at Crossroads Christian Church in Grand Prairie.
-Hundreds of uniformed police officers from throughout North Texas attended.
-Officer Story, age 34, was buried at Moore Memorial Gardens Cemetery.
-Family, friends, and peers remember as a great man and a hardworking officer dedicated to keeping Arlington safe.
+Hundreds of police officers attended his memorial service, and he was laid to rest at Moore Memorial Gardens Cemetery.
+Family, friends, and peers remember him as a great man and a hardworking officer dedicated to keeping Arlington safe.

-Craig and his wife, Danielle, were married nine years and had a two-year-old son named John.
-They were expecting their second child at the time of his death.
-Craig was a devoted husband and father.
-He also had a black belt in Jujitsu and was an amateur wrestler and weightlifter.
+A devoted husband and father, he and his wife, Danielle, were married nine years with a two-year-old son, John.
+Outside of his service, he held a black belt in Jujitsu and was an avid wrestler and weightlifter.
 He was bilingual in English and Spanish and starting to learn Vietnamese.

 Arlington honors Officer Craig Story with a memorial sign near the accident site and a plaque at Heroes Park.
 The Arlington Police Department holds an annual ceremony in May to honor and recognize officers lost in the line of duty.
 They also post remembrances on Facebook for each of the anniversaries.